Kernix13/markdown-cheatsheet/README.md

 <h3 align="right">H3 tag with align="right"</h3>
 <p align="right">Paragraph tag with align="right"</p>

-> I think an H2 heading that is center aligned would looke great but not a paragraph.
+> I think an H2 heading that is center aligned would look great but not a paragraph.
+When would align right look good?

 Here is an example of an HTML entity in an `<a>` tag: <a href="#html-entities">&uarr; HTML Entities Section</a><br>
 Here is an example of an Emoji in an `<a>` tag: <a href="#emojis">:smile: Emoji section</a>